Location: Loch Morlich (Highland) - Shores of the loch

 Date / Time: Stone still present

 Further Comments: Monsal Dale was once known as Demon's Dale, and a race of sadistic giants lived there.
-A shepherdess killed herself rather than be kidnapped by the giant's leader Hulac; the gods were so outraged by his actions that the giant was instantly turned in to the Warren Stone.
+A shepherdess killed herself rather than be kidnapped by the giant's leader Hulac; the gods were so outraged by his actions that the giant was instantly turned into the Warren Stone.

 Location: Mulfra (Cornwall) - Dolmen